budak7273/ArmorModules/README.md

 #### **Rebooting**

-When your suit begins to reboot, all of your installed Modules will cease to function, and you must wait for the suit to reboot again before you can use them.
+When your suit begins to reboot, most of your installed Modules will cease to function, and you must wait for the suit to recover before you can use them.
 This is certainly not advantageous while flying, or while in a dangerous environment, so consider investing in modules that increase your Power Capacity or Power Generation.

+The amount of time left in a reboot is displayed in your Suit HUD and handheld controllers via a progress bar.
+When the bar is full, the reboot is complete.

+When your suit is Rebooting, you can not install any new modules, you can only uninstall them.
+If you're stuck in a reboot loop, take out some of the power-hungry modules to analyze what you need to modify to avoid the reboot loop in the future.

 ![Rebooting](https://i.imgur.com/y3AaZBe.png)